How is Wabash rated among other Liberal Arts colleges?

 Although Wabash does not offer a business or engineering degree, as a liberal arts college we do prepare students for whatever careers they may choose to pursue after graduation.
-Wabash does offer pre-Business preparation and a 3-2 Engineering program (with Purdue, Columbia, and Washington-St. Louis.
+Wabash does offer a business minor and a 3-2 Engineering program (with Purdue, Columbia, and Washington-St. Louis.)

 What are my housing options at Wabash College?